🇦🇺 Official 2026 Guide for Aussies

 Frequently Asked Questions

 Yes, all Australian citizens require a visa to travel to Indonesia, including for holidays in Bali.
-The most popular and convenient choice is the Electronic Visa on Arrival (e-VOA), which should be obtained online before you fly.
+The most popular and convenient choice is the Electronic Visa on Arrival (e-VOA), which allows you to use the airport e-Gates.

 No, an Australian driver's license alone is not sufficient.
 Legally, you must hold a valid International Driving Permit (IDP) combined with your Australian license.
-If you are riding a scooter, your Australian license must be for a motorcycle (R class), not just a car (C class).
-Police checks are common.
+Your Australian license must be for a motorcycle (R class), not just a car (C class).
+Police checks are very common in tourist areas.

-Overstaying your visa is a serious offense in Indonesia.
-As of recent regulations, the fine is IDR 1,000,000 (approx. AUD $100) per day of overstay.
+Overstaying your visa is a serious offense.
+The current fine is IDR 1,000,000 (approx. AUD $100) per day of overstay.
 It is much cheaper and safer to extend your e-VOA online for another 30 days before it expires.